Tattletale Portable Security System ReviewBy - 02/11/2017

 Tattletale is a portable security system, and as such, they do not offer home automation or video surveillance.
 They do have the option to set up text alerts and email alerts.
 This feature is included for free for the first 30 days following your initial purchase.
 After that, you can pay for it as a standalone service, or you can pay for professional monitoring which includes text and email alerts through their mobile app.

 Currently, Tattletale supports an app for iOS and Android.
 The app allows users to remotely arm and disarm the system, manage multiple locations, check your system status, and more.

 Customer Service & Support 9/10

 Tattletale provides good support to customers.
-They hold an A+ rating with the BBB and offer customers a 60 day money back guarantee.
+They hold an A+ rating with the BBB and offer customers a 60-day money back guarantee.
 If you are researching on their website, don’t let the contradicting terminology fool you.
-Though their website occasionally states that they offer a 30 day guarantee, the 30 day guarantee is for commercial units; a 60 day guarantee is for residential units.
-In addition to a long return period, all base units carry a two year warranty, while the sensors are covered by a one year warranty.
-Finally, the device is made and manufactured in the US and that accounts for something in my book.
+Though their website occasionally states that they offer a 30-day guarantee, the 30-day guarantee is for commercial units; a 60-day guarantee is for residential units.
+In addition to an extended return period, all base units carry a two-year warranty, while a one-year warranty covers the sensors.
+Finally, the device is made and manufactured in the US, and that counts for something in my book.

 - 60-Day Money Back Guarantee.